Drone Registration and Licensing

 The authority will check your documents.
 If everything goes perfectly, you will get a certificate including a Unique Identification Number (UIN) within 2-3 working days as confirmation of registration.

-For the drone permits, you will need to submit details like the purpose of drone usage, flight plans, and proof of insurance coverage to the CAAN.
-After the CAAN review of the application and approval, permits with specific flight restrictions and validity periods will be issued.
+If you are going to use the drone during the annapurna base camp trek, annapurna circuit with tilicho lake trek, langtang valley trek and so on, you will need a permit.
+For the drone permits, you will need to submit details like the purpose of drone usage, flight plans, and proof of insurance coverage to the CAAN Nepal.
+After the CAAN Nepal review of the application and approval, permits with specific flight restrictions and validity periods will be issued.

-3. Getting a drone permit for foreigners (especially for Everest Region)
+3. Getting a drone permit for foreigners (especially for the Everest Region)

-If you are carrying drone with you while traveling to Nepal, then you must obtain drone permit to be able to use the drone legally.
+If you are carrying a drone with you while everest base camp trekking, everest three passes trekking, or any other everest region treks, then you must obtain a drone permit to be able to use the drone legally.
 You have to put in extra effort to use the drone and collect permissions from the various authorities.
 Below is the detailed process that you need to follow to obtain

-At first, Visit the ministry of communication and information technology and submit the following with letter attached.
+At first, visit the ministry of communication and information technology and submit the following with the letter attached.

 • Synopsis of the project